parsingphase/beerbot/docs/index.md

 This is the slightly more powerful, but less convenient option.

 ### Forward by email
-Untappd delivers your exports as an email containing a download link.
-For maximum convenience you can just forward these emails to a robotic email address and it'll reply with the results.
+Beerbot can also be used entirely from your email client.
+Simply forward the emails that Untappd sends you when you export your data to `beerbot@beerbot.phase.org` and it'll reply with the results.
-Reports will be attached as CSVs, and your latest list exports will also be stored online at a secret, persistent bookmarkable link.
+Reports will be attached as CSVs, and your latest list export will also be stored privately online.

-At the moment, this service is in Beta so I'm not making this address globally available.
-However, if you'd like to use it just email me at [richard@phase.org](mailto:richard@phase.org?subject=Beerbot Access Request).
-It doesn't matter if you don't know me, this is only about controlling numbers while I check functionality and running costs.
+#### ⚠️ Important

+ - Please read the section on "Getting your data" below to make sure you export your data in a way that Beerbot understands.
+ - Emails must be forwarded as-is, without modification, for Beerbot to handle them.
+Use simple forwarding rather than any "forward as attachment" option.
+ - Your online lists are stored with no identifying data at a non-guessable URL and expire 30 days after you forward the email.
+ Subsequent submissions will be stored at the same location, so just export & forward your data at least once a month to keep the list online permanently.
+ - As there is no information about which list you've chosen to export in Untappd's data, only your latest list submission can be stored online.
+ - If Beerbot doesn't reply, or it reports an error, please report the issue to [richard@phase.org](mailto:richard@phase.org?subject=Beerbot Issue).
+ Note that I may ask you to forward your export email to resolve complex issues, but even if you're not happy sharing that data, all fault reports will be gratefully appreciated.
+ - This is a free, non-configurable service.
+If you're not happy sharing your data or having your list be reachable online (albeit anonymously and at a non-indexed, non-guessable URL), please run the code at home rather than using the email forwarder.

 ### Getting your data